MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 #### Scenario 1.
 The user is in the same location as the SBC defined in Voice Routing Policy

 Assume the SBC in Singapore is configured to be a proxy SBC for the local downstream SBCs in Vietnam and Indonesia.
 The user is in Vietnam within the same location as the local SBC.
-Voice routing policies specify that Vietnamese calls (with area code +84) should be routed to the local Vietnamese SBC.
-All other calls--and, if the Vietnamese SBC fails, Vietnamese calls--should be routed to the proxy SBC in Singapore.
+Voice routing policies specify that calls in Vietnam (with area code +84) should be routed to the local SBC in Vietnam.
+All other calls--and, if the SBC in Vietnam fails, calls in Vietnam--should be routed to the proxy SBC in Singapore.
 The following table summarizes the example configuration.

 | User physical location | User makes a call to a number | Voice Routing Policy | Mode configured for SBC | Media Flow |
 |:------------|:-------|:-------|:-------|:-------|